 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
-Higher levels of independence with ADL's generally correlates with better rehabilitation services.
+This is the percent of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for New Bedford, MA